Fraunhofer-SIT/charra/man/verifier.1.md

 * **-p**, **\--psk**:

     Enable DTLS protocol with PSK.
-By default the key 'Charra DTLS Key' and identity 'Charra Verifier' are used.
+By default, the key 'CHARRA DTLS Key' and identity 'CHARRA Verifier' are used.

 * **\--psk-key=KEY**: